vvolkl/key4hep-doc/developing-key4hep-software/Key4hepCMakeGuide.md

   in order to make libraries available for linking and as for the plugin systems in Gaudi/DD4hep
 * export ROOT_INCLUDE_PATH=$PWD/include:$ROOT_INCLUDE_PATH
   in case the package builds ROOT dictionaries
-* `export <PACKAGENAME>=$PWD/share/<PACKAGENAME>`
+* `export <PACKAGENAME>=$PWD/share/<PackageName>`
+    - e.g. `export K4SIMDELPHES=$PWD/share/k4SimDelphes/`
-  some packages distribute data files that are found with a special environment variable, usually this is the package name in all caps
+  some packages distribute data files that are found with a special environment variable, usually this is the package name in all caps.

 ## CMake example packages